xianghancui/xianghancui.github.io/_pages/about me.md

 - 2023.07 Wuhan University of Technology Department of physics Invited Talk, Wuhan, China Statistical Analysis and Mechanism Research of Fast Radio Bursts
-- 2021.11 Australia-China Consortium for Astrophysical Research (ACAMAR) 7 meeting, online The hints to the origin of different log-normal luminosity distributions for repeating and non-repeating fast radio bursts (poster talk)
+- 2021.11 Australia-China Consortium for Astrophysical Research (ACAMAR) 7 meeting, online The hints to the origin of different luminosity distributions for repeating and non-repeating fast radio bursts (poster talk)

 ### Scientific Activities